iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Grafana**](https://grafana.com/)

 An open source analytics and interactive visualization web application, providing charts, graphs, and alerts for the web when connected to supported data sources.
-With Grafana, you can import standard Grafana dashboard template and alerting rule file to visualize IOMesh storage performance.
+With Grafana, you can import standard Grafana dashboard template and alerting rule file provided by IOMesh to visualize storage performance.